laurentftech/Podcast_generator/README.md

 # Podcast Creator
 [![Buy Me a Coffee](https://img.shields.io/badge/Buy_Me_a_Coffee-FFDD00?style=flat&logo=buy-me-a-coffee&logoColor=000000)](https://www.buymeacoffee.com/laurentftech)

-If you enjoy this project and want to support my work, feel free to [buy me a coffee ☕](https://www.buymeacoffee.com/laurentftech).
-Thank you!
+If you enjoy this project and want to support my work, feel free to [buy me a coffee](https://www.buymeacoffee.com/laurentftech) ☕.
+Thank you for your support!

 ---